 The first five years of a child’s development provide a good foundation for long-term academic and social benefits so choosing a quality daycare provider for your child is very important.
 This blog will offer tips for parents when choosing a daycare provider, as well as tips for in-home daycare providers.

-There are many factors to considering when choosing an in-home daycare service.
+There are many factors to consider when choosing an in-home daycare service.

 You should first determine if the state requires the provider to have a license.
 Each state sets a limit on the number of children a provider may care for before a license is required.
 Be sure to find out what your state requires.
 Ask the provider how many children are cared for in the home and if the provider is properly licensed if necessary.